-Upon receiving an attention deficit/hyperactivity diagnosis (ADHD), your doctor will recommend a handful of medications for your child.
-Naturally, not all parents are keen on such medication – particularly due to the negative side effects they can produce.
-Therefore, some question what is the medication for ADHD in children and how will it affect my child.
+If your child is diagnosed with attention-deficit/hyperactivity disorder (ADHD), your doctor will recommend a handful of medications.
+Naturally, not all parents are keen on medication, particularly due to their negative side effects.
+Therefore, some question, “What is the medication for ADHD in children and how will it affect them?”

 Stimulants: The Most Common ADHD Medication